ModelEarth/community/start/feed/README.md

 ###Share your Product Availability and Publish a Materials Wishlist

-[Send Us Links](add) to include your inventory of vaccine availability or other items and your wishlist of needed items (including reusable, shared and recycled).
+[Send Us Links](add) to include your inventory of items and your wishlist of needed items (including reusable, shared and recycled).
 If you don't have an existing server to host your files, we'll help you post your listings for free using GitHub.

 Post as CSV files using the following Google Merchant Center standard:
 [entity1\_inventory.csv](entity1_inventory.csv) and [entity1\_wishlist.csv](entity1_wishlist.csv)